birkenkrahe/org/FAQ.md

     ![img](./img/environmentvariable.png)

-    -   To test, search for `CMD`, open a terminal and enter `gcc --version` - you should get the output shown below.
+    -   To test, search for `CMD`, open a terminal and enter `gcc --version` - you should get the output shown below (or similar).
 Close the window.

         ![img](./img/gcc.png)